 How much does a boiler service cost?

-The price of a typical boiler service can vary from as little as £30 to over £150, depending on a number of factors including the type of boiler you have, the heating engineer you choose and the area you live in.
+The price of a typical boiler service can vary from as little as £30 to over £150.
+This is dependent on the type of boiler you have, the heating engineer you choose and where you live.

 The UK’s major energy companies offer boiler insurance policies that include boiler services as part of the cover.
 As well as having your boiler and central heating checked on a regular basis, these policies also provide cover for boiler breakdown and repairs, giving you peace of mind that you are protected should the worst happen and you are left without any heating or hot water.

 Many people decide against taking out boiler insurance mainly because they don’t like the idea of paying a monthly fee for cover they may never need.
 However, a few pounds a month can be a small price pay to pay compared with the hefty, unexpected cost of repairing or replacing your boiler.

 If you decide to take out boiler cover, make sure you shop around and compare quotes before agreeing to any deal as each policy will vary considerably.